juhovh/tailguard/examples/README.md

 ## Tailscale Exit Node

-This is a WireGuard server similar to the Simple Bridge example, with the difference that it forwards all traffic to a given Tailscale exit node, allowing to use a Tailscale exit node through WireGuard.
+This is a WireGuard server similar to the Simple Bridge example, with the difference that it forwards all traffic to the optimal exit node, allowing to use a Tailscale exit node through WireGuard.
 It also supports using the `TS_DEST_IP` environment variable in case forwarding traffic the other way around is also desired.

 Usage:
 ```
-./tailscale-exit-node.sh server.example.com 100.123.123.123
+./tailscale-exit-node.sh server.example.com
 ```